awsdocs/amazon-glacier-developer-guide/doc_source/api-jobParameters.md

 **ArchiveId**
 The ID of the archive that you want\.
 This field is required if the `Type` field is set to `select` or `archive-retrieval`\.
 An error occurs if you specify this field for an inventory retrieval job request\.
-*Valid Values*: Must be a valid archive ID that you obtained from a previous request to Amazon Glacier\.
+*Valid Values*: Must be a valid archive ID that you obtained from a previous request to Amazon S3 Glacier \(Glacier\)\.
 *Type*: String
 *Required*: Yes when `Type` is set to `select` or `archive-retrieval`\.